aelkus/local-sensitivity-analysis/README.md

 local-sensitivity-analysis
 ==========================

 A small and quick command line tool for doing quick sensitivity calculations in agent-based models (ABMs).
 Mostly just (1) labor-saving device for me (2) experiment with argparse module and (3) a potential piece of a larger ABM sensitivity analysis program that I may make when I have more time.
+It's quick and dirty, and likely to be improved later.

 In Steven F. Railsback and Volker Grimm's book *Agent-Based and Individual-Based Modeling: A Practical Introduction*, they advocate paying attention to model "currencies" that denote some observational values of interest produced by the model.
 For both model analysis and calibration of model procedures the modeler performs local sensitivty analysis to figure out how sensitive particular parameter values are to small changes.
 On page 293, they introduce a basic form of sensitivity analysis that can be used to find sensitivity above and below the reference value for a parameter.
 Usually, + or - 5% (*dP*) produces the value to vary the parameter of interest (*P*) by.
 For example, 5% of 80 is 4.
 Hence, if the modeler has a parameter set at the reference value of 80, they would vary it by 4 (76, 84).
 They would run it at the parameter value of 80 to get *C*, the currency value with the default parameter setting.
-By running it at 76 and 84, they would derive *Cminus* and *Cminus*, the currency values for lower and upper ranges of the amount they varied the model.
+By running it at 76 and 84, they would derive *Cminus* and *Cplus*, the currency values for lower and upper ranges of the amount they varied the model.

-Railsback and Grimm state that +- 5% is just a rule of thumb, sometimes it can be appropriate to use more contextually appropriate distinctions.
-Besides, they also point out the basic local sensitivity analysis template they provide is also more intended for conceptual purposes and/or basic calculations than more sophisticated techniques in the ABM and simulation and modeling literatures.
-However, for doing some basic local sensitivity analysis on results when calibrating a model it can still be very useful.
+Railsback and Grimm state that +- 5% is just a rule of thumb.
+Sometimes it can be appropriate to use more contextually appropriate distinctions.
+Besides, they also point out the basic local sensitivity analysis template they provide is also more intended for conceptual purposes and/or basic calculations.
+For those, they suggest the analyst consult more sophisticated techniques in the ABM and simulation and modeling literatures.
+However, for doing some basic local sensitivity analysis to get a sense of what's going on with the model it can still be useful.

-To get the upper and lower sensitivity ranges for the parameter, the equations below are used:
+To get the upper and lower sensitivity ranges for the parameter, Railsback and Grimm provide these equations below:

 *Splus* = (*Cplus* - *C*)/(*dP*/*P*)